772/stationary-cam/README.md

 ## Building the cam

 You can use the generated SVG template to cut the cam out of a metal plate, cardboard or any other material.
-Depending on the material of the cam, you might need a differnt file format.
+Depending on the material of the cam, you might need a different file format.

 ### Using [Blender](https://www.blender.org) to convert the SVG to OBJ or STL